AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 ##  Define secrets and clues

 - [ ] Where is the beacon? - Steve - Pocket dimension
+- [x] The cannon blast that hurt Ilena killed her mom on the enemy ship
 - [ ]

 ##  Develop fantastic locations